 - you have a weak immune system – for example, because of HIV or chemotherapy – or severe lymphoedema, a condition that causes swelling in the body's tissues

 - a young child or elderly person has possible cellulitis

 Cellulitis is usually treated with antibiotics.
 Many infections can be treated with antibiotic tablets at home.

-You'll usually be given a seven-day course of tablets, and your symptoms should start to improve after a few days.
+You'll usually be given a five-day course of treatment, and your symptoms should start to improve after a few days.

 Make sure you complete the whole course of medicine you've been given, even if you're feeling better.
 Contact your GP if your symptoms get worse after a few days or don't improve within a week.

 For serious infections, treatment is usually started in hospital.
 You'll normally be given antibiotics directly into a vein through an injection or a drip.